ETIMC/Report/typst/sections/Sprint 2.typ

 == Breadboard prototype

 === General setup of Controller
+By following the schematic, all components were successfully connected on a breadboard to simulate the controller's functionality and test how the individual parts interacted.

 - Interconnecting different elements of the project together.

 ==== Display

 ==== NFC Reader
+When the NFC reader was connected to the breadboard, several issues arose.
+The code used during earlier experimentation no longer functioned as expected, which led to the need for further testing with alternative implementations.
+It appeared that the NFC reader was being overloaded by continuous read attempts.
+To address this, a physical button was introduced to trigger card reads only when pressed, replacing the previous setup where the reader constantly polled for cards.

+This change resolved the issue, and the NFC reader began functioning reliably again.
+It was then reconnected to the main controller breadboard for continued integration and testing.

 - Many problems
   - Code from sprint 1, did not work, when implemented on the breadboard with the other components...
 - Tested and tried different code examples, but RFID reader could not properbly do it